museumsforall/beautiful-jekyll/_posts/2018-11-01-Heuristic-Evaluation.md

 Figure 2: Heuristic Evalution 2

 An overview of the heuristic evaluation table is outlined in Figure 3.
+Some repeated comments were....
+Some improvements to our paper prototype are...
+An overview of our paper prototype can be seen in Figure 4.

 Figure 3: Overview of Heuristic Evaluations

+Figure 4: Overview of Paper Prototype